ktcarr/whoi-climate-tutorial_2025/docs/pages/single_model/overview.md

 ---
 Same as Figure 3, but after removing quadratic trend from both indices (and including data from all seasons, not just SON).
 ```

-## To-dos
-0. Run the example.
-1. Adapt example to look at trend / internal variability in a different region and/or using a different variable (see example for details about where to make these changes).
-2. Re-run the analyses using your index.

-### Advanced (optional)
-1. Compute linear trend at each grid point (e.g., for period 2006-2080, when the warming signal looks more linear in Figure 1).
-Then, plot the slope of each linear trend as a spatial map (as in Fig 2).

 ### References